 Eva also lives in Nikita's paddock, and is one of the most affectionate and loving horses at the barn.
 She has a gentle soul that thrives on human interaction that is paired with a very determined self-confidence.
 Her heaves is monitored and requires only a low dosage of medication.
 Eva's history can be found here.

 Cowboy, has become one of the stars at the farm.
 He is always first to the fence to meet newcomers and friends alike, having never lost faith in people.
-He is a wonderful horse in every way, and lives with Blue in the side paddock.
+He is a wonderful horse in every way, and nowlives with Oliver in the side paddock.
 (Image courtesy of Don Simpson, Photographer).
 Cowboy's story can be found here.

 Patch appeared one day, moved into the feed room and appointed himself to the position of official farm ambassador and greeter.
 Anyone who visits will find him waiting to say hello.
 We haven't the heart to tell him that he is actually a cat and not one of the horses.
 The horses have accepted him as one of them and even gently groom him!
 More about Patch can be found here.

 Blue was born at the Sanctuary.
 His dam, Lady, arrived here already in foal from the feedlot.
-We adopted Blue out to Chantal, one of our volunteers so that he could grow with, and become part of her young family.
-Blue is now in his second year and is Cowboy's constant companion.
+Because Blue does not have a history of abuse or neglect, we adopted him out to Chantal, one of our formervolunteers, so that he could grow with, and become part of her young family.
+Blue now has moved to be with Chantal.
 Blue's history can be found here.